8

 “To take the pillar boat back.”

-“It's not impossible, it only would have taken a while.
-It's just that there wasn't enough time.
-Since they gave it back before I could follow through with my plan, my search was in vain.”
+“It's not impossible, it just would have taken a while.
+Only, I ran out of time to do it.
+My search was in vain, since they gave it back before I could follow through with my plan.”

-“You don't think they returned the boat so you're not dirtying your hands with crime?”
+“You don’t think they returned the boat to keep you away from a life of crime?”

-Diode made a face like she just watched someone eat toast through their nose.
+Diode made a face like she had just watched someone eat toast through their nose.
 "No way.
-From now on, they're going to use it as leverage for all the shady things they're planning.
-It's not like this turned out to my advantage.
-Besides, right up to the end, he never said ‘you can be fishers’, did he?”
+From now on, they're going to use the boat as leverage for all the shady things they're planning.
+It's not like this outcome was to our advantage.
+Besides, right up to the very end, he never said ‘you can be fishers’, did he?”

-“That's fine, isn't it?
-As long as we can board together.”
+“That's okay as long as we can board together, isn’t it?”

-Diode rested her chin on her hand and sighed, "Ahh, I'm over it.
+Diode rested her chin in her hand and sighed, "Ahh, I'm over it.
 Sure.
-It's fine.”
+It's okay.”

-Before the last voice coming from out front fell quiet, Terra leaned slightly towards the girl beside her and whispered.
+Before the last voice out front faded, Terra slightly leaned towards the girl beside her and whispered.
 "Can I ask you something?”

 “Hm?”